colomolo/alfred-timer/README.md

 Simple [Alfred](https://www.alfredapp.com/) workflow for setting up short timers with a few keystrokes.

 ## Usage
-Use keyword `t` to init Timer.
+Use keyword `timer` (or custom keyword) to init Timer.
 Hit ↵ to set up Timer to default duration (configurable) or pass duration as an argument.
 Specify timer message.
 Timer is set!

 Set up two presets for the most often used time durations.

-Use `tp` keyword to start pomodoro timer which has customizable duration from 15 to 30 minutes.
+Use `pomodoro` keyword (or custom keyword) to start pomodoro timer which has customizable duration from 15 to 30 minutes.

+Timer also has two presets for your custom durations.

 ### Duration input examples
 - 10 mins 10